nm6795/main_repo/Github_200_Learning_and_Preparations.md

 Steps to Access the Recordings:

 1. Visit: https://testprep.cloudthat.com/course/view.php?id=4479

-2. Create your account by setting up a Username and Password of your choice.

-3. Use your corporate email ID while registering, complete the required details, and submit.

-4. You will receive a confirmation email on your corporate ID.
-Open the mail and click the verification link.

-5. When prompted, enter the enrollment key: QC1PJS
+id = narendra.mewada@techmahindra.com
+test@123Z

-6. Once enrolled, go to My Courses where you will find the recordings available.
+go to My Courses where you will find the recordings available.

 Log in to the site | CloudThat Test Prep Platform